 Today we transfer both hotel and island.
 We drive north east to the airport Tenerife Norte, though if we have time we will divert en-route to the airport to Mirador de la Grimona and Barranco de Ruiz, for our last Bolle’s and Laurel Pigeons.
 After a 30-minute flight we land in Fuerteventura, the most arid island of the archipelago.
 After checking into our hotel we will explore nearby dry grasslands for our first Spanish Sparrows, Spectacled Warblers, Lesser Short-toed Lark, Trumpeter Finch and endemic Fuerteventura Stonechat.
-Overnight in a hotel in La Oliva.
+Check-in to a hotel in La Oliva for three nights.

 We drive southwest to Betancuria, an hilly area of dramatic landscapes of huge rocks and deep valleys.
 Here we will seek African Blue Tit, Laughing Dove, Fuerteventura Stonechat, Sardinian Warbler, Southern Grey Shrike, Egyptian Vulture and Monarch butterfly.
 We will end our day in the sand desert between Costa Calma an La Parede, for more Black-bellied Sandgrouse and Houbara Bustard.